learn-co-curriculum/rails-blog-scaffold/README.md

 For instance, say you were making an app to help New Yorkers find apartments.
 Your apartments should have an address (string), a price (float), a description (text), and an image url (string).
 You want to make the following things:

 1. an apartment model
-2. an apartments table with four colums (address, price, description, image_url)
+2. an apartments table with four columns (address, price, description, image_url)
 3. an apartments controller
 4. routes for apartments (show, new, index, update, edit, delete, create)
 5. views (show, new, edit, index)